Simply put, biodiversity is the variety of all living things in a given place.

 California is the nation’s most populous state and home to more diverse species and ecosystems than anywhere in the U.S. It’s a global biodiversity hot spot, but that biodiversity is also disappearing at one of the highest rates.
 Direct action by all Californians can help reverse this trend.

-September 7, 2019 marks the first official celebration of California Biodiversity Day, an annual event created last year to celebrate the state’s exceptional biodiversity and encourage actions to protect it.
+September 7, 2019 was the first official celebration of California Biodiversity Day, an annual event created last year to celebrate the state’s exceptional biodiversity and encourage actions to protect it.

-During that weekend’s biodiversity open house event, the state lands below will be hosting events including a bioblitz - that will take place in partnership with the California Academy of Sciences and iNaturalist, a popular nature app that helps identify plants and animals around you. iNaturalist is a collaboration between National Geographic and the California Academy of Sciences.
+During that weekend’s biodiversity open house event, the state lands below hosted events including a bioblitz - that will take place in partnership with the California Academy of Sciences and iNaturalist, a popular nature app that helps identify plants and animals around you. iNaturalist is a collaboration between National Geographic and the California Academy of Sciences.

 Bioblitzes are events that allow you and other citizen scientists to collect information about the biodiversity in a given area, and anyone can be a citizen scientist with the right tools.
 To take part in the bioblitz, download the iNaturalist app on your smart device and join us at one of the following locations.

 For information about California Biodiversity Day 2020, please visit the official web page.